 New music creation and sound research (e.g. music composition; music technology; performance).

 The residency supports the acceptance of the professionals at any stage of their artistic or scientific career, therefore, from the established authors to those at the beginning of a deeper personal exploration of sound, as well as students.
 Considering the work will be organised in group activities SONOTOMIA residents will work together, exchanging expertise and experiences on the given topics, building together with the legacy of SONOTOMIA.
 Already considering the sustainability aspect, SONOTOMIA encourages joint proposals of a couple or few professionals that can demonstrate possible development of interdisciplinary innovative solutions.

 Submissions that are complete and eligible according to the application guidelines are reviewed by the SONOTOMIA consortium.
-All applicants will receive information about their acceptance not later than 1 September.
+All applicants will receive information about their acceptance no later than 15 April.

 Due to Covid-19, SONOTOMIA holds the responsibility to inform accepted professionals about the possible changes in the programme, especially concerning the date of residency implementation.

 The final event will be organised in Alentejo in the framework of the Terras Sem Sombra annual festival promoted by Pedra Angular.
-It will be formatted as a showcase of achieved results in SONOTOMIA residencies 1.0 (Alentejo, Portugal), 2.0 (Budapest, Hungary) and 3.0 (Aragón, Spain).
+It will be formatted as a showcase of achieved results in SONOTOMIA residencies 1.0 (Alentejo, Portugal), 2.0 (Albarracín, Spain) and 3.0 (Budapest, Hungary).

 It will consist of exhibiting the co-created and co-produced cultural outputs performed by selected former residence participants; together with the recorded testimonies of participants and public on the topic of mutual learning, capacity building and overall impressions; shared perspectives of the coordinators and local stakeholders that supported the project.